Gavin-marler/FaceFacts/README.md

 * [Here](https://developer.apple.com/documentation/xcode) is the Xcode reference.
 * [Here](https://developer.apple.com/swift/) is a basic Swift reference.
 * [Here](https://stackoverflow.com) is Stack Overflow.
-* [Here](https://www.hackingwithswift.com) is a useful guide to learning Swift and SwiftUI.
+* [Here](https://www.hackingwithswift.com) is a useful guide to learning SwiftUI and SwiftData.